 Now is a time to heal; let’s get on with what is real.

 Next was my Humor Period.
 My sons were just about grown.
 I had more time, and a friend and I were starting a series of values books for pre-teens, and I was writing for a few local publications.
 Enter Larry Mac.
-Larry hastened to encourage me both in teaching and in writing my psychoeducational articles as well as the humorous tidbits I’d collected for years out of the mouths of kids and others.
+Larry hastened to encourage me both in teaching and in writing my psychoeducational articles as well as the nostalgic humorous tidbits I’d collected for years straight out of the mouths of kids.
 I decided long ago to refer to these as my Near Life Experiences.
 Here are a few:

 I heard lots of “almost accurate” reports about our world.
 I was told about the country by Egypt called Cereal.
 Haven’t things changed—they called it Syria when I was in school.
 One girl told me about a program she heard about music in Aging Egypt.
 Same shelf of the brain as ancient, eh?